 What Role Does Mobile Play in the Lives of your Users?

-The first thing to mention here is that Android has far more devices that run on the OS (Operating System), think about all the Samsung, Sony, LG and Nokia mobile phones that are out there.
+When it comes to any kind of mobile or digital strategy, the first thing to mention is that Android has far more devices that run on the OS (Operating System), think about all the Samsung, Sony, LG and Nokia mobile phones that are out there.
 While iOS only runs on iPhones and iPads.
 Meaning there are far more Android users worldwide.

 iOS users generally spend more money on apps, in-app purchases, subscription fees etc. Showing more loyalty to their devices and engagement with apps.